djacobow/ircdemo/sensor/NOTES.md

 credentials from the server, this file is no longer needed and can be deleted.
 For best security, it probably should be.

+## Running

+You can try everything out by running capture.py.
+Problems will be apparent right away.
+The first time it runs (successfully) it will communicate with the server and provision itself with credentials.

+You can kill it with ^C.

+## Installing as a service

+ircdemo.service is provided as an example of how to install under systemd.

+`sudo cp ircdemo.service /etc/systemd/system`
+`sudo systemctl enable ircdemo`
+`sudo systemctl start ircdemo`